Sua Fa’i Samoan banana and sago pudding

 Method

-- Add cold water – enough to cover bananas
+- Add enough cold water to cover the bananas.

-- Perfect served with a squeeze of lime or lemon juice over the Sua Fa’i.
+- Serve warm with a squeeze of lime or lemon juice.

 Per serve